benvaljean/benvaljean.github.io/_posts/2010-02-26-Monitor_Windows_file_shares_(SMB)_using_Nagios.markdown

     or from the
     [mirror](http://ben.goodacre.name/nagios/check_diskwrite2) on this
     site and copy it to your [libexec](Nagios#Plugins "wikilink") dir.
+2.  `chwon nagios:nagcmd check_diskwrite2;chmod a+x check_diskwrite2`
-2. Install smbclient if not already present on your system.
+3. Install smbclient if not already present on your system.
 Type `whereis smbclient` to check whether it is installed.

 ::\*Install on Debian/Ubuntu based systems: `sudo apt-get install smbfs`